LensArray

 The protocol for building a lens:

-This is what a good creative director does when building a team: figure out how your best people think, write it down, and make it usable when they’re not in the room.
+A good creative director does the same thing when building a team: studies how the best people on the floor actually think, documents it, and makes it available when they’re not in the room.